vime-js/vime/README.md

 * **Responsive Design.** The player and all our plugins are designed for mobile, touch and larger screens.

-* **Accessible.** All controls and menus are built with accessiblility in mind, and VTT captions are supported.
+* **Accessible.** All controls and menus are built with accessibility in mind, and VTT captions are supported.

 * **Options.** There is an option for whatever your use case.
 Thumbnails preview, lite player embed, standard player for a normalized experience, and a complete system with plugins and all.